ralfwenske/dca/README.md

 ![Screenshot of BTC-DCA Calculator](screenshot.png)

-*A sample simulation showing DCA results and performance chart for Bitcoin.*
+*A sample simulation showing DCA results and performance chart for Bitcoin, with multilingual support.*

 A web application to visualize the results of a Bitcoin dollar-cost averaging (DCA) investment strategy using real historical price data.
 The app allows you to simulate what would have happened if you had regularly invested a fixed amount in Bitcoin over any period in the past.